 Many of us first encountered the whiskey sour as a standard pour of Jack or Jim diluted with a sour mix from a soda gun at our local dive.
 This interpretation doesn’t do the classic justice.
 A whiskey sour can be made in two styles.
 The “Boston” sour is made with whiskey, simple syrup, lemon juice, bitters, and egg whites.
 The “New York” whiskey sour drops the egg whites and adds a red wine float.

 Add all ingredients except red wine to a shaker and shake with ice.
 Strain into an old fashioned glass over rocks, or a coupe and float the red wine over the top.

 You can use the back of a bar spoon to help with the float.
 The end result should be a beautifully layered cocktail.
-I recommend a full bodied red wine like a malbec or pinotage for this drink as it will help balance out the sweetness of bourbon and simple syrup.
+I recommend a full-bodied red wine like a malbec or pinotage for this drink, as it will help balance out the sweetness of the bourbon and simple syrup.
 If you want to change this drink up, try making a flavored simple syrup or infusing your bourbon.
-Strangely enough, coffee infused bourbon works well here.
+Strangely enough, coffee-infused bourbon works well here.

 According to the marketing and branding of Evan Williams Bourbon, the original Evan Williams was a Welsh immigrant who founded Kentucky’s first legal distillery in Louisville, sometime in 1783.
 However, the current iteration of Evan Williams Bourbon was only introduced in 1957 and has no direct connection to the original Evan Williams beyond bearing his name.
 In addition, some historians dispute the date of Williams’ arrival to Kentucky and the claim that he was the first distiller in the state.